Family Nurse Practitioner Residency Program

 HealthLinc is preparing for the 2021 Nurse Practitioner Residency Program.

-- Please apply for the NP Residency Program through HealthLinc’s Employment Section of the website by clicking here.
+- Please apply for the FNP Residency Program through HealthLinc’s Employment Section of the website by clicking here.
 Application opens January 1, 2021.

 - If qualified, you will be emailed the formal electronic application to complete.

 - CV with 5 years work and education history sections in month and year format

 - Copy of driver’s license